Rangaku: Beginnings (1640–1720)

-Liberalization of Western knowledge (1720–)
+Liberalization of Western knowledge (1720–1838)

 Although most Western books were forbidden from 1640, rules were relaxed under shōgun Tokugawa Yoshimune in 1720, which started an influx of Dutch books and their translations into Japanese.
 One example is the 1787 publication of Morishima Chūryō’s Sayings of the Dutch (紅毛雑話, Kōmō Zatsuwa), recording much knowledge received from the Dutch.
 The book details a vast array of topics: it includes objects such as microscopes and hot air balloons; discusses Western hospitals and the state of knowledge of illness and disease; outlines techniques for painting and printing with copper plates; it describes the makeup of static electricity generators and large ships; and it relates updated geographical knowledge.

 Between 1804 and 1829, schools opened throughout the country by the Shogunate (Bakufu) as well as terakoya (temple schools) helped spread the new ideas further.

 By that time, Dutch emissaries and scientists were allowed much more free access to Japanese society.
 The German physician Philipp Franz von Siebold, attached to the Dutch delegation, established exchanges with Japanese students.
-He invited Japanese scientists to show them the marvels of Western science, learning, in return, much about the Japanese and their customs.
+He invited Japanese scientists to show them Western science.
 In 1824, von Siebold began a medical school in the outskirts of Nagasaki.
 Soon this Narutaki-juku (鳴滝塾) grew into a meeting place for about fifty students from all over the country.
 While receiving a thorough medical education they helped with the naturalistic studies of von Siebold.

-Expansion and politicization (1839–)
+Expansion and politicization (1839–present)

 The Rangaku movement became increasingly involved in Japan's political debate over foreign isolation, arguing that the imitating of Western culture would strengthen rather than harm Japan.
 The Rangaku increasingly disseminated contemporary Western innovations.

 In 1839, scholars of Western studies (called 蘭学者 "rangaku-sha") briefly suffered repression by the Edo shogunate in the Bansha no goku (蛮社の獄) incident, due to their opposition to the introduction of the death penalty against foreigners (other than Dutch) coming ashore, recently enacted by the Bakufu.
 The incident was provoked by actions such as the Morrison Incident, in which an unarmed American merchant ship was fired upon under the Edict to Repel Foreign Ships.
 The edict was eventually repealed in 1842.

 Rangaku ultimately became obsolete when Japan opened up during the last decades of the Tokugawa regime (1853–67).
 Students were sent abroad, and foreign employees (o-yatoi gaikokujin) came to Japan to teach and advise in large numbers, leading to an unprecedented and rapid modernization of the country.

-It is often argued that Rangaku kept Japan from being completely uninformed about the critical phase of Western scientific advancement during the 18th and 19th century, allowing Japan to build up the beginnings of a theoretical and technological scientific base.
-This openness could partly explain Japan's success in its radical and speedy modernization following the opening of the country to foreign trade in 1854.